Ernst Alexander Rauter: «Creating subject people»

 He was considered a "cult" author of the '68 generation.
-In the 1960s he actively participated in the west – German, extra – parliamentary opposition, Ausserparlamentarischen Opposition – (ΑΡΟ) and took part in many public demonstrations besides its leader Rudi Dutschke.
+In the 1960s he actively participated in the west – German, extra – parliamentary opposition, Außerparlamentarischen Opposition – (ΑΡΟ) and took part in many public demonstrations besides its leader Rudi Dutschke.
 In 1968 he became popular to the rebellious youth of the time, thanks to his book “How an opinion forms in the mind.
 Creating subject people”.
 There, densely and comprehensively, he described the mechanism of enslavement and manipulation of the people by political and economical rulers.
 The most interesting point of his analysis is the statement that information being “planted” into our heads is responsible for forming our judg(e)ments and beliefs, which in turn determine our actions, and our life as a whole.
 “In school people are created.
 The process of creating people is called education.
 Since a man’s actions determine the course of his life, the information he receives, determines the way he’ll live.
 Schools not only create people, they also create biographies”.

 Later work

 From his many books, the distinguished one, is the dynamic social critic book : “From the biface to the factory” (1977).
-He wrote articles for the leftist magazine “Konkret”, wrote theater plays for Berlin cabarets, and later organized seminars about writing and journalism on behalf of «Münchener Akademie der Bayerischen Presse» and «Salzburger Kuratorium für Journalistenausbildung».
+He wrote articles for the leftist magazine Konkret, wrote theater plays for Berlin cabarets, and later organized seminars about writing and journalism on behalf of «Münchener Akademie der Bayerischen Presse» and «Salzburger Kuratorium für Journalistenausbildung».

 During his last years he was married to a teacher, and father of several children (at least one daughter and one son) as a result of former relationships.
-He died on March 8, 2006, at the age of 77 in a Munich hospital, due to wounds from falling.
+He died on March 8, 2006, at the age of 76 in a Munich hospital, due to wounds from falling.

 Fellow author Hermann Peter Piwitt described him as "one of the greats of the German language".